brunoterkaly/run-dcos-on-azure/README.md

 ## Step 1 of 13 - The Azure Container Service - Building out a Docker Swarm or DC/OS Cluster

-The Azure Container Service (ACS) provides a very simple way to build out a Docker Swarm or Mesosphere DC/OS cluster.
+The Azure Container Service (ACS) provides a very simple way to build out a Docker Swarm or DC/OS cluster.
 It is 100% Open Source.
 You select the size, the number of hosts, and choice of orchestrator tools, and Container Service handles everything else.

 Choose the tools and solution that best suits your needs for Docker container orchestration and scale operations.
 Use the Mesos-based DC/OS or use Docker Swarm and Compose for a pure Docker experience.